-All directors are required to disclose their interests in any company, matter, contract or engagement.
+All directors are required to disclose their interests in any company matter, contract or engagement and if such a conflict exists, the relevant director is excused from consideration of the matter.

 The Company Secretary is required to ensure that directors' contracts have no conflicts of interest.
-No interest in any contracts directly or indirectly with the Company were recorded during the reporting period.
+All existing conflicts during the year have been considered by the Board which has satisfied itself that the independence of the directors has not been compromised.